Every Movie & TV Show Nominated For The 2019 SAG Awards

 The SAG Awards are the most wonderful time of the year, if only because they're all about celebrating what's really important in this game we call showbiz: acting!

-The ceremony, hosted and organized by the Screen Actors' Guild, recognizes great performances of the year, and great performances only.
+The ceremony, hosted and organised by the Screen Actors' Guild, recognises great performances of the year, and great performances only.
 It's also one of the only ceremonies that celebrates stunt coordinating and stunt performing, an increasingly important category.

 With that in mind, who's up for a SAG award?
 All eyes are on Lady Gaga (Stefani Germanotta), the star of A Star Is Born, because she's already earned a Golden Globe nomination for her role.
 Sam Elliott, too, has some traction for his role in ASIB.
 The cast of If Beale Street Could Talk is sure to garner noms — Kiki Layne and Regina Kina have especially healthy chances, alongside Homecoming's Stephan James.
 (While James is a lead in Beale Street, he could likely be nominated for Amazon's Homecoming.)